PMArkive/NintendoClients_wiki/LDN-Protocol.md

 | 0x40 | 0x24 | Always 0 |
 | 0x64 | 0x300 | [Authentication challenge](#challenge-request) (only present if enabled) |

-For games, the authentication challenge is always enabled.
+The challenge is always enabled for games, but not for system titles.

 #### Authentication Response
 LDN version 3 and later: